Boost Your Business Voucher Program – Food Innovation StreamOverview

 - Early stage feasibility & testing

-a) Prepare for and attract investment
+- Business capability: Prepare for and attract investment

 The main assessment criteria include: